MakeSchool-Tutorials/Node-Reddit-Clone/P03-Testing-Posts/content.md

 What was the result?
 Can you make the test fail?

-# Testing Posts#Create
+# Testing /Posts/Create

-Next let's make a test for the posts#create route we made.
+Next let's make a test for the `/posts/create` route we made.
 We can make a new file in `test` called `posts.js`.

 ```js
 ...